hvianna/Xplorer2019/index.md

+> ⚠️ **Brave browser** users: if you see only a flashing box below, turn Brave Shields DOWN for this site, so the game can run.

 <p align="center">Use <strong>A</strong> & <strong>Z</strong> keys to move ship, <strong>Spacebar</strong> to fire.<br>
 Mind your energy!
 Fly closer to the ground to recharge.
 How far can you get?</p>